Pre-Existing Conditions in NC Claims

 - Minimization of pre-existing conditions makes you look dishonest when the full records emerge.

 Be straightforward about what hurt before and what hurts now.
 Let the medical evidence speak for itself.
+Use our document checklist to keep all your pre-accident and post-accident medical records organized.

-5. Consider Getting a Medical Expert Opinion
+Step 6: Consider Getting a Medical Expert Opinion

 In cases involving significant pre-existing conditions, a medical expert may be needed to provide an opinion distinguishing the pre-existing condition from the accident-related aggravation.
 This expert can: